mongodb/terraform-provider-mongodbatlas/docs/resources/data_lake_pipeline.md

   * `ingestion_schedules.#.frequency_type` - Human-readable label that identifies the frequency type associated with the backup policy.
   * `ingestion_schedules.#.frequency_interval` - Number that indicates the frequency interval for a set of snapshots.
   * `ingestion_schedules.#.retention_unit` - Unit of time in which MongoDB Atlas measures snapshot retention.
   * `ingestion_schedules.#.retention_value` - Duration in days, weeks, or months that MongoDB Atlas retains the snapshot.

 ### `sink` - Ingestion destination of a Data Lake Pipeline
 * `type` - Type of ingestion destination of this Data Lake Pipeline.
 * `provider` - Target cloud provider for this Data Lake Pipeline.
 * `region` - Target cloud provider region for this Data Lake Pipeline.
 [Supported cloud provider regions](https://www.mongodb.com/docs/datalake/limitations).
 * `partition_fields` - Ordered fields used to physically organize data in the destination.
   * `partition_fields.#.field_name` - Human-readable label that identifies the field name used to partition data.
   * `partition_fields.#.order` - Sequence in which MongoDB Atlas slices the collection data to create partitions.
 The resource expresses this sequence starting with zero.
-### `source` - Ingestion Source of a Data Lake Pipeline.
+### `source` - Ingestion Source of a Data Lake Pipeline
 * `type` - Type of ingestion source of this Data Lake Pipeline.
 * `cluster_name` - Human-readable name that identifies the cluster.
 * `collection_name` - Human-readable name that identifies the collection.
 * `database_name` - Human-readable name that identifies the database.
 * `project_id` - Unique 24-hexadecimal character string that identifies the project.
 * `policyItemId` - Unique 24-hexadecimal character string that identifies a policy item.

 ## Import